 The biggest innovation is Slayer’s patented needle-valve technology, which gives you complete control over water flow during extraction.
 This “flow profiling” has become increasingly popular with professional baristas, but is still rare in the home market.
-It allows you to optimise extraction of any coffee to get the best flavour in your cup and is absolutely worthwhile if you’re buying specialty coffee beans.
+It allows you to optimize extraction of any coffee to get the best flavor in your cup and is absolutely worthwhile if you’re buying specialty coffee beans.

 Inside, you’ll find two stainless steel boilers and a rotary pump, with a commercial-grade electronic grouphead rater to 1 million cycles.
 This machine also features incredible temperature stability, with an SSR circuit board and a PID controller adjustable 0.1 degree increments.
 You easily navigate its features with the LCD touchscreen display.

 Even though it’s a relatively new company, the Slayer look is already iconic, with the distinctive X-shaped side panels and classy wood accents.
 As you’d expect at this price, the craftsmanship and materials are top of the line.
 Indeed, the latest model includes even higher-grade internal components for better longevity.

 Because this was conceived as a commercial espresso machine, it lacks a water reservoir.
 So if you buy it, be prepared to plumb it directly to your water line.